Ceterai/Ceterai.github.io/MyEnternia/Wiki/Protospear/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Protocharge

+**WIP**.
+A sequence of 3 light strikes.
+Hold to launch yourself into the air.
+This set of strikes was taught to most altas by Protea herself.
+It combines speed and proper attacking directions, compensating for a lack of sharpness.

+### Energy Seeker

+Rotates the spear rapidly and launches it forward on release.
+Unlike most special abilities, this technique doesn't just simply consume energy - it transforms it into the very charges used to launch it forward.

 ## Sources

 Found naturally in containers: